How exactly do you say today in Italian?

 Expressions with today in Italian

-If for some reason you want to stress that you will be doing something today, there’s a number of expressions (modi di dire, “ways of saying”) that you can use, for example…
+If for some reason you want to emphasize that you’re going to do something today, there are a number of expressions (modi di dire, “ways of saying”) that you can use, for example…

 Literally: Today itself